 2.”Constantly reminding me of past shortcomings does nothing to improve my performance in the present.”

 Every time I attempt something new, I don’t need you to remind me of all the times in the past I have failed.
 Trust me, I remember my failures even if I have forgotten everything else.
 Even if I could forget it, you won’t let me.
 I have learned that it is best to put myself down rather than waiting for you to do it.
 I reject myself before you have a chance to reject me.
 Having so many negative labels placed on us in our formative years is why so many of us suffer from depression and anxiety issues.

-3. “Everything that irritates YOU about my symptoms, irritates me way more.”
+3. “Everything that irritates YOU about my symptoms, irritates me more.”

 Have you ever thought about how frustrating it could be to lose your car keys, your cell phone, be chronically late and miss key details to messages?
 Do you think it would be pleasant to miss deadlines and let down people who care about you consistently?
 That would seem like the worst day ever, right?
 That’s part of my everyday existence, and a lot of the time I’m ruminating on what I’ve done wrong.
 I keep trying different methods to repair the problem but sometimes I feel like I’ll never get it right.
 My symptoms annoy me more than you could ever be annoyed.

 4. “I know you want to help me, but I don’t know what will help.”